 Author: R.A.
 Salvatore

-Darkwalker on Moonshae was already in a half-completed state while TSR was still compiling the Realms material, so they were able to rush it out quickly to accompany the Forgotten Realms Campaign Setting, the seminal “Grey Box”.
+Darkwalker on Moonshae was already partially completed when TSR was compiling the Realms material, so they were able to rush it out quickly to accompany the Forgotten Realms Campaign Setting, the seminal “Grey Box”.
 (In fact, the cover illustration for Darkwalker did double duty as a cover for one of the Grey Box’s sourcebooks.)
 But The Crystal Shard, the first Realms novel written from scratch, didn’t come out until ten months afterwards.
 This would mark the longest gap between novels in the Forgotten Realms series.
 For the next twenty-eight years there would be a new Forgotten Realms book at least once every few months, with some years having over a dozen new releases.
 No chance of me running low on material to work with, that’s for sure!

 But is it any good?
 Let’s have a look.

 That’s not quite fair, though.
-The Crystal Shard was already partially written by the time TSR decided to make it a Forgotten Realms novel, so there was still a fair amount of setting surgery involved.
-And compared to the Ffolk, the people of Icewind Dale feel much more diverse and much less directly based on a real-world culture.
+Compared to the Ffolk, the people of Icewind Dale feel much more diverse and much less directly based on a real-world culture.
 The townsfolk and fishermen of Ten-Towns are a varied and fractious lot, and we’re treated to details about their informal, ineffective government and the economics of their ivory-based gold rush which make the setting feel plausible.
-The setting does a good job of informing the story, too; for instance, Salvatore immediately introduces several customs and traditions of the barbarian tribes (the Norse analogues) not as window-dressing details for the setting, but as deadly serious aspects of the tribes’ political wrangling.
+The setting does a good job of informing the story, too.
+For instance, Salvatore immediately introduces several customs and traditions of the barbarian tribes (the Norse analogues) not as window-dressing details for the setting, but as deadly serious aspects of the tribes’ political wrangling which will become relevant later in the story.
 Better yet, the Norse-ish barbarians only form a small part of the book’s overall plot, so it doesn’t feel like like you’re stuck in Fantasy Counterpart Culture Land the entire time, and you get to see how their culture interacts with the other, less immediately derivative culture near them.

 Icewind Dale is also a much more interesting setting than the last book’s fantasy Wales.
 It’s a frozen waste on the northern margins of civilization whose population is currently booming due to the exploitation of ivory from a local fish.
 The fishermen of the barely-civilized frontier towns are overfishing the lakes as fast as they can (humans, am I right?), while dealing with goblin and barbarian raids and the exigencies of survival in the harsh tundra.
 It is, in short, a shithole.
 The arctic terrain is described well enough to make you want to wrap yourself in a blanket while you read.
 All things considered, it’s got a lot of potential for interesting stories and definitely goes further afield from the commonplace “England but with magic” of many fantasy settings, which I appreciate.